lee212/simpleazure/docs/azure_quickstart_templates.rst

         <http://armviz.io/#/?load=https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/101-vm-simple-rhel/azuredeploy.json>`_

-This information is from ``dependsOn`` section in ``azuredeploy.json`` and returns Python dictionary or prints in the Pretty Print (pprint) mode:
+This information is from ``dependsOn`` section in ``azuredeploy.json`` and returned by Python dictionary or printed in the Pretty Print (pprint):

 ::